-In fact, 67% of consumers claim that the quality of a product image is very important for them in the process of selecting and purchasing a product.
+In fact, 67% of consumers claim that the quality of a product image is very important for selecting and purchasing a product.

 Image source Jeff Bullas

 But it only works if you create unique and engaging images.
-Nobody is going to “quote” your royalty free image that you downloaded from a collection of stock images.
+Nobody will “quote” your royalty-free image that you downloaded from a collection of stock images.